 Llywelyn ap Gruffydd, the 'Prince of Wales' attacked the castle at Tenby.

-Agreement between Henry III and Llywelyn, Prince of Wales.
+The Treaty of Shrewsbury was an agreement between King Henry III of England and Llywelyn the Prince of Wales.
 Henry recognised Llywelyn's position as Prince of Wales in return for a regular payment.
 Also known as the Treaty of Montgomery.

-Llywelyn had consistently failed to do homage to Edward.
-He had been paying sums of money to the English crown as agreed in the Treaty of Shrewsbury drawn up in 1267 but after the death of Henry III the payments had stopped.
+Llywelyn ap Gruffydd of Wales had consistently failed to do homage to King Edward I. He had been paying sums of money to the English crown as agreed in the Treaty of Shrewsbury drawn up in 1267 but after the death of Henry III the payments had stopped.
 Edward's repeated demands for a meeting with Llywelyn were ignored.
 In an attempt to stir up internal problems in England Llywelyn sent to France for Eleanor de Montfort who had been promised to him as a bride for his support of Henry III in the Baronial revolt against the English King.
 Eleanor was captured by the English on the journey and was then held prisoner by Edward.
 Edward finally had to accept Llywelyn as a rebel and so began his war on the Welsh.
-Feudal levies were called for June 1277.
-This meant that an army was to be raised via the feudal system to supports the King's war with the Welsh.
+Feudal levies were called for in June 1277 allowing an army to be raised via the feudal system to supports the King's war with the Welsh.

 Before the main army could be assembled Edward ordered that the Marchers and the smaller permanent forces attached to the royal household were to be sent out in three detachments.
 Although not much headway was made in the north the south and central districts abandoned their allegiance to Llywelyn.
 Roger Mortimer was able to force Llywelyn to retreat from Powys northwards.
 It was soon clear that the only area the Llywelyn had any control over was the north of Wales.